paulfioravanti/steno-dictionaries/config/commands/README.md

 This directory contains custom commands I use with Plover that are mostly macOS-centric.

-It consists of a dictionary, `custom-commands.json`, which contains a set of command outlines that either:
+It consists of a dictionary, `custom-commands.json`, found in the `dictionaries` directory, which contains a set of command outlines that either:

 - leverage a [Plover plugin][] to perform some action
 - run a keyboard shortcut